zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod01_Securing Secrets in Azure.md

 1. Click the **Save** button at the top of the pane.

-#### Task 4: Deploy a Linux VM with the password paramter set by using a key vault secret.
+#### Task 4: Deploy a Linux VM with the password parameter set by using a key vault secret.

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to deploy the Azure Resource Manager template with the specified parameters file: